Michele-Stampanoni/Thesis/README.md

 The objectives for the thesis are twofold:

-1)To create an Internet network using TeleGeography Internet traffic data
+1) To create an Internet network using TeleGeography Internet traffic data

-2)To simulate an attack and defence model which is applied to the global Internet data
+2) To simulate an attack and defence model which is applied to the global Internet network

 ## Installation